 We make sure that these products in our Neonatal Intensive Care Unit are free of PVC and DEHP: breast pumps, examination gloves and vascular catheters.

 To reduce chemical pesticide use, we’ve implemented an integrated pest management plan that focuses on prevention as the primary means of pest control, both indoors in buildings and outdoors on grounds.
-Our pest management contractor has been certificatied green.
+Our pest management contractor is certified green.

-We reduced the use of EtO (ethylene oxide) gas, a highly toxic sterilizing agent for surgical instruments.
-Rather than running hundreds of 24-hour sterilization cycles each month, we now run 30 cycles.
+We have completely eliminated the use of EtO (ethylene oxide) gas, a highly toxic sterilizing agent for surgical instruments.
 We purchased Sterrads – sterilizing machines that use hydrogen peroxide, a cleaner and more efficient sterilizing agent.
-(Also see Greening the OR.)
+(Also see Greening the OR).)